piotrwitek/jspm-hmr/README.md

 > __Tip:__ You can install it globally using -g flag so you can use it as simple http server in any directory on your machine

-> __Pro-Tip:__ You can use --init flag to initialize your project with index.html, app.js, server.js files - configured with hot-module-reload for JSPM & SystemJS
+> __Pro-Tip:__ You can use --init flag to initialize your project with index.html, app.js, server.js files - configured with hot-module-reload out-of-the-box

 ---